amrangry/iStarWars/README.md

 - **Xcode**: 16.2
 - **Swift**: 5

+### Branch-Specific Configuration 🚀
+**Main Branch**
+- Dependency Management: Using Swift Package Manager (SPM).
+- No CocoaPods or additional scripts required.

+**Other Branch**
+- Dependency Management: Using CocoaPods and requires running a setup script.

 To set up the project, follow these steps:

 1. Open Terminal and navigate to the project folder: